aiidateam/AEP/003_efficient_object_store_for_repository/readme.md

   a packing strategy that is efficient.
 Moreover, with the current packing strategy, it is immediate to know in which pack to check without having to keep also an index of the packs (this, however, would be possible to implement in case we want to extend the behavior, since anyway we have an index file).
 But at the moment it does not seem necessary.
+Possible future changes of the internal packing format should not affect the users of the library, since users only ask to get an object by UUID, and in general they do not need to know if they are getting a loose object, a packed object, from which pack, ...

 - For each object, the SQLite database contains the following fields, that can be considered to be the "metadata" of the packed object: its key (`uuid`), the `offset` (starting